“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

 - Identification of species or organisms

-In the present article, we will understand some common markers used in the molecular genetic technique along with its applications.
+In the present article, we will understand some common markers used in the molecular genetic technique along with their applications.

 Content of the article: